cse110-sp23-group27/cse110-sp23-group27/README.md

 Check out e2e-testing-demo.mp4 in our admin/cipipeline directory for an explanation of our end-to-end testing.

 Here is the link to our project [repo](https://github.com/cse110-sp23-group27/Fortune-Telling-Group-27)

+Private and Public Videos are located in admin/videos/...